-Right after the introduction of the SYZ conjecture in 1996, a great deal of effort was devoted to finding examples of special Lagrangian torus fibrations, or SYZ fibrations, on Calabi-Yau manifolds.2 Zharkov [182] first constructed topological torus fibrations on Calabi-Yau hypersurfaces in a smooth projective toric variety \mathbb{P}{Δ} , which includes the important quintic 3-fold example.
-He obtained his fibrations by deforming the restriction of the moment map on \mathbb{P}{Δ} to the boundary $\partial \Delta$ of the moment polytope to a nearby smooth Calabi-Yau hypersurface.
+Right after the introduction of the SYZ conjecture in 1996, a great deal of effort was input into constructing special Lagrangian torus fibrations, or SYZ fibrations, on Calabi-Yau manifolds.2 Zharkov [174] was the first to construct topological torus fibrations on Calabi-Yau hypersurfaces in a smooth projective toric variety \mathbb{P}{Δ} .
+This includes the important example of the quintic 3-fold.
+Zharkov obtained his fibrations by deforming the restriction of the moment map on \mathbb{P}{Δ} to the boundary $\partial \Delta$ of the moment polytope to a nearby smooth Calabi-Yau hypersurface.

-Applying similar ideas and a gradient-Hamiltonian flow, W.-D. Ruan found Lagrangian torus fibrations on quintic 3-folds in a series of papers [151, 152, 153].
-He also carried out a nontrivial computation of the monodromy of the fibrations, which was later used by Gross [72] to work out a topological version of SYZ mirror symmetry for Calabi-Yau manifolds.
-On the other hand, Mikhalkin [137] produced smooth torus fibrations on hypersurfaces in toric varieties by using tools from tropical geometry.
+Using similar ideas and introducing a gradient-Hamiltonian flow, W.-D. Ruan constructed Lagrangian torus fibrations on quintic 3-folds in a series of papers [142, 143, 144].
+He also carried out an important computation of the monodromy of the fibrations, which was later used by Gross [70] to work out a topological version of SYZ mirror symmetry for Calabi-Yau manifolds including the quintic 3-fold.
+There is also a related work of Mikhalkin [128] which produces smooth torus fibrations on hypersurfaces in toric varieties by applying tools from tropical geometry.

-In general, constructing special Lagrangian submanifolds is a very difficult problem.
-One promising approach is by mean curvature flow.
-Thomas [164] formulated a notion of stability for classes of Lagrangian submanifolds with Maslov index zero in a Calabi-Yau manifold, and it should be mirror to the stability of holomorphic vector bundles.
-Thomas-Yau [165] conjectured that there should exist a unique special Lagrangian representative in a Hamiltonian isotopy class if and only if the class is stable, and that such a representative should be obtained by mean curvature flow, the long time existence of which should hold.
-They further proposed a Jordan-Hölder-type decomposition for special Lagrangian submanifolds and related this to formation of singularities in mean curvature flow.
+In general, the construction of special Lagrangian fibrations, or even special Lagrangian submanifolds, is a very difficult problem.
+One promising approach in constructing special Lagrangians is using the mean curvature flow.
+Thomas [156] formulated a notion of stability for classes of Lagrangian submanifolds with Maslov index zero in a Calabi-Yau manifold, which should be mirror to the stability of holomorphic vector bundles.
+In [157], Thomas and Yau conjectured that there should exist a unique special Lagrangian representative in a Hamiltonian isotopy class if and only if the class is stable, and that such a representative could be obtained by the mean curvature flow where long time existence should hold.
+They further proposed a Jordan-Hölder-type decomposition for special Lagrangian submanifolds and related this to formation of singularities in the mean curvature flow.
+Their proposals and conjectures have a big influence on the development of Calabi-Yau geometry and the SYZ conjecture.
+There has been a lot of advances in this area [29, 30, 96, 109, 131, 132, 134, 148,